NathanPERIER/insa_rennes_stuff/4INFO/S7/Clouds/Évaluation de Performances/1_performance_models.md

  - `V_i = C_i / C_0` : Average number of **v**isits per requests to resource `i`
  - `D_i = V_i * S_i` : Service **D**emand at resource `i`

-*Note : the bottleneck of the system is the resource with the highest utilisation*
+*Note : the bottleneck of the system is the resource with the highest utilisation (or demand since the demand is proportional to the utilisation as we will see in the next part*

-We reach flow balance when `X = λ`
+We say that there is flow balance when `X = λ`

 ## Operational laws